echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 or unsuitable for other reasons.
 Any bypassing of content filtering by client software on devices will be problematic and may compromise duties placed on education establishments.
 For example: schools in England and Wales have obligations to provide "appropriate filtering systems" {{KCSE}}; schools in the US use Internet filters and implement other measures to protect children from harmful online content as a condition for the receipt of certain federal funding, especially E-rate funds {{CIPA}}.

 ## Why Content Filtering Matters to Schools

 The impact that ineffective content filtering can have on an educational institutions should not be underestimated.
-For example, a coroner in the UK in 2021 ruled that a school's failure to prevent a pupil from accessing harmful material online on its equipment contributed to her taking her own life {{Coroner}}.
-In this particular instance, the filtering software installed at the school was either faulty or incorrectly configured but the case highlights the harmful risks posed if the filtering is bypassed by client software using ECH.
+For example, a coroner in the UK in 2021 ruled that a school's failure to prevent a pupil from accessing harmful material on the Internet using its equipment contributed to her taking her own life {{Coroner}}.
+In this particular instance, the filtering software installed at the school was either faulty or incorrectly configured but the case highlights the serious risks posed if the content filtering is bypassed by client software using ECH.

 ## Mitigations

-Whilst it may be possible for schools to overcome some of the issues ECH raises by adopting similar controls to those used by enterprises, it should be noted that most schools have a very different budget for IT compared to enterprises and usually have very limited technical support capabilities.
+Whilst it may be possible for schools to overcome some of the issues ECH raises by adopting similar controls to those used by enterprises, it should be noted that many schools have a very different budget for IT compared to enterprises and may have very limited technical support capabilities.
 Therefore, even where technical solutions exist that may allow them to continue to meet their compliance obligations, affordability and operational expertise will present